acmarques/randomthoughts/articles/deploying_node_with_nginx_and_god.markdown

 The following configuration file tells God to restart the Node.js process if:

   - it crashes
-  - memory usage gets above 100 Mb
+  - memory usage gets above 100 MB
   - CPU usage gets above 50%

 Edit `/var/www/apps/god/node.god` and paste in the following snippet: